laurent-martin/ibm-ace-manufacturing-test/README.md

 Edit the file: `private/configuration.env` and place your entitlement key and a secret for the `IntegrationServer` vault.
 This is needed to pull the image.

-Deploy that to the VM where the container will be started:
+Execute that make target, it will:

+- generate the `server.conf.yaml` from the template
+- send files to the integration server in user's home

 ```bash
 make deploy_ace